 - Demonstrate understanding of Rehabilitation Act 504 (for students attending college)

-- Demonstrate understanding of the goals on the IEP. (read over with them and discuss)
+- Student can communicate an understanding of the goals on the IEP. (read over with them and discuss)

 - Demonstrate understanding of what a learning disability (or other condition if appropriate) is and able to communicate to others how he/she learns best.